kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/query-result.md

 nav_order: 43
 ---

-# QueryResult, FlatTuple, and QuerySummary
+# QueryResult, FlatTuple, ResultValue, and QuerySummary
-QueryResult captures all information related to the execution of a query.
-Each returned tuple is wrapped into a FlatTuple where each entry is wrapped as a ResultValue.
+[QueryResult](#queryresult) captures all information related to the execution of a query.
+Each returned tuple is wrapped into a [FlatTuple](#flattuple) where each entry is wrapped as a [ResultValue](#resultvalue).
+You can also obtain a [QuerySummary](#querysummary) from a QueryResult, to learn profiling information, such as execution time, about the query you executed.

 ## Example
 ```